mathias-brandewinder/mathias-brandewinder.github.io/_posts/2017-01-10-fsibot-on-azure-functions.md

 ---
 layout: post
-title: new relase of @fsibot, now on Azure Functions
+title: New relase of @fsibot, now on Azure Functions
 tags:
 - F#
 - Azure-Functions